How To Get Rid of Fruit Flies for Good

 How long do fruit flies live?

-On average, fruit flies lay about 500 eggs at once, and it takes about a week for them to mature into the flies you can see buzzing around your home.
+On average, fruit flies can lay about 500 eggs at once, and it takes about a week for them to mature into the flies you can see buzzing around your home.
 In the right conditions, fruit flies can live between 40 and 50 days.
 One female can lay hundreds of eggs multiple times over the course of her life, giving new meaning to the words “be fruitful and multiply.”

 Why are they so hard to get rid of?

-Where there’s one fruit fly, there’s usually a whole family. ”If you see a fruit fly and kill it, even if that’s the only adult fruit fly in your whole house, it may have already laid hundreds of eggs,” says Perry.
-And if you’ve ever tried to swat a fruit fly, you know it’s no easy task: “Fruit flies have very fast reaction times because their brain processes visual information faster than ours do,” he explains.
-“So if you move to swat a fruit fly on the counter, it will sense the movement of your shadow and within milliseconds it’s already turning its body to fly in the opposite direction.”
+Where there’s one fruit fly, there’s usually an extended family.
+“If you see a fruit fly and kill it, even if that's the only adult fruit fly in your whole house, it may have already laid hundreds of eggs,” says Perry.
+And if you’ve ever tried to swat a fruit fly, you know it's no easy task.
+“Fruit flies have very fast reaction times because their brain processes visual information faster than ours do,” he explains.
+“So if you move to swat a fruit fly on the counter, it will sense the movement of your shadow and within milliseconds it's already turning its body to fly in the opposite direction.”

 How can you get rid of fruit flies?

 Zevo, a small, discreet insect trap you plug into the wall, uses a combination of blue and UV light to attract fruit flies and then traps them in a sticky adhesive.
 Francez Curbelo, senior scientist at Zevo, explains: “Once you get the device, you just have to remove the refill liner that covers the glue and plug in the trap.
 The blue light will go on, and then it does the work for you.”
-Once the trap is full, simply discard it and replace it with a new one.
-If seeing a bunch of dead fruit flies gives you the ick, you’re in luck: There’s a tab on top of the trap that allows you to throw it away without having to touch the bugs.
+Once the sticky adhesive is full, simply discard it and replace it with a new one.
+If seeing a bunch of dead fruit flies gives you the ick, you're in luck: There’s a tab on top of the trap that allows you to throw it away without having to interact with the bugs.
 (Although if you’re morbidly curious about how many you’ve gathered, you can peel it back to take a peek.)

 Does Zevo work on other bugs?

-The next time you reach for a banana and a fruit fly zips past your face, don’t panic — just know it’s time to plug in your plan of attack.
+The next time you reach for a banana and a fruit fly zips past your face, don’t panic — just know that it’s time to plug in your plan of attack.
 With a bit of help from a little blue light, you can reclaim your fruit bowl without worrying whether there are hundreds of critters about to start a party on your pineapple.